geraltoftilburg/CMLL/README.md

+# Install Packages
+Run this code in your terminal to install all requiroed packages: pip install -r requirements.txt

 # Pre-Processsing transcripts for LSA

 This script processes .cha files containing child language data to prepare for Latent Semantic Analysis (LSA).
 It specifically extracts narratives spoken by children (marked by *CHI: in the .cha files), cleans, tokenizes, removes stopwords, stems the words, and then outputs the processed text to a new directory structure.